 Yet this Christmas thousands of tonnes of uneaten roast turkey and vegetables will end up in brown recycling bins.
 Hundreds of thousands of unwanted presents will be sold on ebay and the same Chinese container ships that carried many of our Christmas presents will return with plastic and cardboard packaging.
 Most presents will have a short life span.
 Some gifts will last just a few months or maybe just weeks or even just days before they join a pile of assorted junk destined for some hapless charity shop customer.
 Yet leading economists worry when retail sales fall and rejoice when people buy more junk.

 The latest craze among the better educated click-happy middle classes is to order distant friends and relatives a Christmas hamper.
 Back in the day, local community groups would distribute donated grocery items to old and disabled people in the neighbourhood.
 Now, hampers have become a multi-million pound business and recipients are often those who least need these festive treats.
-Apparently everyone loves more chocolate, cheese, Christmas pudding and wine, even if their fridge, garage and pantry are already overflowing with special treats.
+Apparently everyone loves more chocolate, cheese, Christmas pudding and wine with their fridge and pantry overflowing with special treats.
 As Christmas loses touch with its Christian roots, it has become a huge collective shopping spree of atomised individuals wrapped up in their own tiny social networks, eager to demonstrate both their outward generosity and their feigned merriment.
 Post-modern society frowns on frugality and sobriety.

 However, many charities have become household names in the do-gooder brand awareness market.
 Most of us have relatives or friends who have died of cancer, so any charity claiming to fund research into cures for cancer must surely merit our support.
 However, pharmaceutical multinationals and the growing biomedical business have vested interests not so much to find a cure, but to expand their markets.